manufrn/SHDR/README.md

 (permanent pycnocline).
 The algorithm can be used as a MLD identifying method, but it also allows for a physical characterisation of the pycnocline.

-## Installation and basic usage
+## Installation
 SHDR is a small package.
-To allow for simple usage, we decided to keep it small.
+To keep things simple, we decided to source it as a standalone module in a single file.
 To use it, download the file [SHDR.py](SHDR.py) and place it in you working directory.
-This files contains all the routines needed to run SHDR, which should to be imported in another .py file, jupyter notebook or straight from the python console.
+This file contains all the routines needed to run SHDR, which should to be imported in your preferred programming environment.
 A sample call would be